 But a process found its way to me nevertheless.
 It arrived thanks to Layla F. Saad.
 In 2018 I was doing some personal anti-racism work.
 In her booklet (and now published book) ‘Me And White Supremacy’ Layla cites ‘The circle way’ as a process for safely gathering in groups to hold what can be difficult conversations.
 I got a copy of the book.
 I had found a process.

-Whilst it was me who found the book, it was Cynthia who reached out to The circle way and enrolled in their training program.
-Through The Circle Way we became aware of another organisation ‘Healing circles global’.
-A community of people who hold circle purely for the purposes of healing, starting with circles for people living with cancer but growing to hold circles on a wide range of themes from grief to race.
+It was at this time that we connected with ‘Healing circles global’, a community of people who hold circle purely for the purposes of healing, starting with circles for people living with cancer but growing to hold circles on a wide range of themes from grief to race.
 As a consequence of Covid-19, Healing Circle Global’s efforts to be truly global were accelerated as they moved their work online, making circle available to people across the world.
-This was how I was able to do my training with them.
-In Healing Circles Global, we encountered a not-for-profit ethos and an organisation determined to make circle as widely available as possible at no fixed cost to those attending, or those willing to train to become circle hosts.
-We found an organisation that honoured and shared.
-Not only had I found my process; now I had found the beginnings of a community who were willing to hold me and us in that process.
+This was how I was able to do my training with them and I'm honoured that the connection with this loving organisation just keeps growing.

-If you're inspired to hold circle yourself then we wholeheartedly encourage you to do so.
+If you're inspired to hold circle we wholeheartedly encourage you to do so.
 We invite you to walk this path, and we recommend you walk slowly, in community, and with the spirit of honouring and sharing close at hand.
 To help you with that please find a community to support you in your practice.
-There are more than a few out there, but like us, you may want to get some support in your learning from The Circle Way or Healing Circles Global.
+You can train with us and/or you can connect with The Circle Way or Healing Circles Global.